Skip to contents

 Welch’s t-test

-As an example we use the motor trend car road test data set (mtcars), which consists of 32 observations.
-In the example below mpg denotes miles per US gallon, am the transmission type ((0 = automatic, 1 = manual)).
+As an example, we use the Motor Trend Car Road Tests data set (mtcars), which contains 32 observations.
+In the example below, mpg denotes miles per (US) gallon, and am represents the transmission type (0 = automatic, 1 = manual).

 mtcars$am <- as.factor(mtcars$am)